These Are the 6 Best Ways to Recover After You Run

 Eating a high-carb meal after a run will refuel your glycogen stores.
 When you eat carbs post-run, your blood sugar levels, as well as the concentration of insulin in your blood, increase.
-This maximises glycogen resynthesis, which aids in muscle repair.
+This maximizes glycogen resynthesis, which aids in muscle repair.

 Your muscles and tissues are covered with a thin sheet-like substance called the fascia.
 After a long run, your fascia becomes tight and rigid.
 This affects your joint range of motion (ROM) and worsens symptoms of delayed-onset muscle soreness (DOMS).